-Korea AIFs traditionally preferred to invest locally.
-However, as domestic investment opportunities have become relatively scarcer due to the slowing economy, there have been a noticeable uptick of AIFs actively seeking investment opportunities in other jurisdictions, especially in developed countries such as the USA and European countries.
+AIFs established in Korea traditionally preferred to invest locally.
+However, as domestic investment opportunities have become relatively scarce due to the slowing economy, there has been a noticeable uptick of AIFs actively seeking investment opportunities in other jurisdictions, especially in developed countries such as the USA and European countries.

-Due to the slow economic growth and stagnant capital markets, the traditional public funds market (open to all investors including both retail and institutional investors) has been in the doldrums, with total assets under management (AUM) slightly increasing from KRW210.3 trillion (approximately USD174 billion) in 2009 to KRW213.6 trillion (USD177 billion) in 2018.
+Due to the slow economic growth and stagnant capital markets, the traditional public funds market (open to all investors including both retail and institutional investors) has been in the doldrums, with total assets under management (AUM) slightly increasing from KRW210.3 trillion (approximately USD174 billion) in 2009 to KRW240.9 trillion (approximately USD197 billion) in March 2020.

 In contrast, the private funds market (catering mainly to institutional investors, corporations and high net worth individuals) has seen a huge growth in demand.
-The AUM of private funds (excluding PEFs) has more than tripled from KRW108.2 trillion (USD90 billion) in 2009 to KRW330.7 trillion (USD275 billion) in 2019.
+The AUM of private funds (excluding PEFs) has more than tripled from KRW108.2 trillion (approximately USD90 billion) in 2009 to KRW418.1 trillion (approximately USD342 billion) in March 2020.

 In terms of investment strategies, the growth of AIFs focusing on real estate, infrastructure and private credits has been outstanding over the past several years.

 There has, however, recently been a series of scandals where private funds managers were reportedly involved in various irregularities, such as mis-selling, embezzlement of fund assets, and managing funds in violation of the constituent documents of the funds, resulting in huge losses to the investors in private funds, especially non-professional individual investors.